Gashaw512/burp-frame/README.md

 - Go to: `Proxy → Proxy Settings → Import/Export CA Certificate`
 - Export the certificate as **DER format**:
-- Choose a file (Select directory where to save ) to export the CA certeficate and save as `cert.der`
+- Choose a file (Select directory where to save ) to export the CA certificate and save it as `cert.der`

 ### 🔁 Convert DER to PEM

-Convert the exported DER certificate to `PEM` format and rename it according to its hash.  `First you have to move the directory where you save the CA certeficate as shown section` [Export Burp Certificate](#5-certificate-installation)
+Convert the exported DER certificate to `PEM` format and rename it according to its hash.  `First you have to move the directory where you save the CA certificate as shown section` [Export Burp Certificate](#5-certificate-installation)

 For **Windows (PowerShell or CMD)**: